Eriophorum comosum

 What's the taxonomical classification of Eriophorum comosum?

-Eriophorum comosum belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-Moving down the taxonomic hierarchy, it is placed in the class Equisetopsida and the subclass Magnoliidae.
+Eriophorum comosum belongs to the kingdom Plantae and is categorized under the phylum Streptophyta.
+Within this taxonomic hierarchy, it is classified under the class Equisetopsida and the subclass Magnoliidae.
 It falls under the order Poales and is a member of the family Cyperaceae.
-Within this family, the plant is categorized under the genus Eriophorum, specifically identified by the species name comosum.
+Finally, its specific biological identification is determined by its placement in the genus Eriophorum and its unique species designation, comosum.

 What are the morphological characteristics of this plant?